- Program description

 Once your application is complete, it will be reviewed and you will be notified by letter of the decision for admission.
 The graduate sport management program has rolling admissions (no established admissions deadlines).

-If you have any specific questions, please contact the Sport management graduate coordinator, Dr. James Lewis at (269) 387-2669.
+If you have any specific questions, please contact the sport management graduate program coordinator, Dr. Geumchan Hwang.

-Many of the course within the Coaching Sport Performance M.A. may often be used to substitute for course in the MA Sport Management Program (pending advisor approval).
-The courses and specific descriptions can be found in the Course Catalog.
+Many of the courses within the M.A. in Coaching Sport Performance may often be used to substitute for courses in the M.A. in Sport Management program (pending advisor approval).
+The courses and specific descriptions can be found in the WMU Course Catalog.

 |Fall First Year||Title||Credits|